Five years, 15 years, 25 years, or more. It doesn't matter how long ago.

 The Hanson family is forever frozen in time as a Christmas family from 2010.
-They were never allowed to live their lives to see their next Christmas.
+They were not allowed to live to see their next Christmas.

 All three of them were obliterated because they were flying together on United Airlines Flight 175 on September 11, 2001.
 That plane crashed into the World Trade Center's South Tower.

-Their precious little girl, Christine, with her wide smile, red hat and sweater, was only 2 1/2 years old.
+Their little girl, Christine, with her wide smile, red hat and sweater, was only 2 1/2 years old.
 She was the youngest fatality on the flights.
-Her parents were Peter and Sue Kim Hanson and they hailed from Massachusetts.
+Her parents, Peter and Sue Kim Hanson, hailed from Massachusetts.
 They were headed for her first adventure in Disneyland and to visit Sue's family in California.

 Phoning from the plane, Peter Hanson was able to reach his father, C. Lee Hanson.
 Peter told his father that hijackers appeared to be planning to crash the plane into a building.